ChristianCruz117/Game2338-002/GameTesting/Heroku.md

 Staging and piloting can begin after code has been processed through QA.

-Finally for the production environment, Heroku has a release phase that lets you run certain tasks before the final release.
+Finally for the production environment, Heroku has a release phase that lets you run certain tasks before the final release and then provides a way to publish your work.

 In conclusion, Heroku would be perfect for developing an online game project because it helps ship code quickly and confidently.
 Its third party add-ons enhance functionality for devolpment.
-Heroku also has shareable content so that the builds and test results appear in a permanent URL that can be easily shared within your team.
+Heroku also has shareable content so that the builds and test results appear in a permanent URL that can be easily shared for team collaboration in Heroku Chatops.
+This would be beneficial for a team to know where everything is and your project would be available in case changes need to be performed.